filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow7](workflow7.png)

-Download and flashed the firmware file into your keyboard using [QMK Toolbox](https://docs.qmk.fm/#/newbs_flashing?id=flashing-your-keyboard-with-qmk-toolbox).
+Download and flash the firmware file into your keyboard using [QMK Toolbox](https://docs.qmk.fm/#/newbs_flashing?id=flashing-your-keyboard-with-qmk-toolbox).

 # Next Steps